Woman working on a laptop

 You may think hundreds, maybe even a thousand, but it is over 3,000.
 That’s because communication is a skill that is critical for a Manager’s success, and there are a lot of different opinions on how to learn and use communication in the workplace.

 So, to be effective managers by having great communication skills – where do we start?
-We have done the research for you and identified what you need to know about effective communication in the workplace.
+We have identified what you need to know about effective communication in the workplace.

 The most important thing to keep in mind for being a great communicator is understanding there are different communication styles.